 Synopsis:

-Two days after Joan Miró’s death, on December 25, 1983, the 90th anniversary exhibition opened at the MOMA.
+Two days after Joan Miró’s death, on December 25, 1983, the 90th anniversary exhibition opened at the MoMA.
 This event marked the extent of the Catalan artist’s consecration to the American scene, already celebrated the previous year by the Miró in America exhibition at the Museum of Fine Arts in Houston.

 Miró experienced this consecration during his own life.
 Indeed, by the time he first visited the United States in 1947, his works had already found their way into major public and private collections.
 He discovered, not without surprise, that he was “a hero of the American avant-garde”; the interest was mutual, as he himself did not hide his enthusiasm for the search for young American artists.
-The importance and influence of Joan Miró on the other side of the Atlantic, despite the fact that he remained in Europe during the Second World War (unlike many exiled artists), shows the scope of the work that Pierre carried out Matisse to create and sustain a market, at a time when the relationship of the New York art scene with the École de Paris was changing radically and rapidly.
+The importance and influence of Joan Miró on the other side of the Atlantic, despite the fact that he remained in Europe during the Second World War (unlike many exiled artists), shows the scope of the work that Pierre Matisse carried out to create and sustain a market, at a time when the relationship of the New York art scene with the École de Paris was changing radically and rapidly.

-One may wonder how Pierre Mastisse, in such a politically, economically and culturally unfavorable context, managed to establish Joan Miró’s reputation.
+One may wonder how Pierre Matisse, in such a politically, economically and culturally unfavorable context, managed to establish Joan Miró’s reputation.
 The correspondence between the two men allows us to follow them in the present, for almost half a century.
 It provides some answers, reveals the nature of his company, his strategies and aggressions, as well as his conception of art, the artist and the dealer.

 18.05.2024 - 12 a.m. / Emmanuel Guigon